polkadot-fellows/RFCs/text/0107-xcm-execution-hints.md

 The `SetHints` instruction provides a better integration with barriers.
 If we had to add one barrier for `SetAssetClaimer` and another for each new hint that's added, barriers would need to be changed all the time.
-Also, this instruction would make it easy to write XCM programs.
+Also, this instruction would make it simpler to write XCM programs.
 You only need to specify the hints you want in one single instruction at the top of your program.

 ### Compatibility